MasonJohnHawver42/SFML-Asteroids/README.md

 # Bugs
   - things ( Entities ) can get stuck in each other. ( this is fixable ) ( fixed ! )
-  - Collisions parrawell with the x or y axis will cause a seg-fault. ( this is also fixable )
+  - Collisions parrawell with the x or y axis will cause a seg-fault. ( this is also fixable ) ( This has been somewhat fixed ( its been fixed to the point where the program wont stop if this event occurs.
+No seg-faults! ) )

 # TODO
-  - be able to break off pieces of the asteroid, so make them destroy-able.
+  - be able to break off pieces of the asteroid, so make them destroy-able. ( done! see the video ( V1 ) )
   - uplift the graphics.
   - add different types of weapons ( misiles, lasers, bullets, etc ).
-  - add collisions between polygons ( convex then maybe concave ) ( currently everything is simplified to a circle when there is a collision; this method isn't horrible, so this probaly won't change ).
+  - add collisions between polygons ( convex then maybe concave ) ( currently everything is simplified to a circle when there is a collision; this method isn't horrible, so this probaly won't change; however, collisions between pollygons can entail a more relistic system and more interesting gameplay.
+For example, a laser could crudly cut pieces of the asteroid off insead of the asteroid simply imploding after a number of hits.
+In conclution, maybe; however, there is a decent chance, so probaly yes. )

 # Demos on Desmos